Another hot reading on job market sends Wall Street lower

 The continued strength in the job market makes the Fed’s job of reining in inflation more difficult by putting upward pressure on wages.
 The central bank remains determined to keep interest rates high in order to slow economic growth and tame inflation.
 The strategy, though, risks going too far bringing on a recession.

-The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.73% from 3.69% late Wednesday.
-Mortgage rates have rising significantly along with the Fed’s rate increases.
+The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.71% from 3.69% late Wednesday.
+The nation’s housing market has slowed sharply over the past year as the average rate on the benchmark 30-year mortgage more than doubled.

 The Fed’s benchmark lending rate stands at a range of 4.25% to 4.5%, up from close to zero following seven increases last year.
 It has forecast that the rate will reach a range of 5% to 5.25% by the end of 2023 and it isn’t calling for a rate cut before 2024.